 - The medical conditions, drug allergies, and medical treatments.

 - The use of current medications, vitamins, herbal supplements, alcohol, tobacco, and drugs.

 Your surgeon may also:

-- Discuss the options available to you for facelift and facial rejuvenation
+- Consider the options available to you for a facelift and facial rejuvenation.

 Your surgeon, through our virtual consultation, will provide you with a list of instructions on what to do before your surgery.